 Verdict: PERA may still be beneficial in the early years, but is less optimal for pure growth strategies unless combined with other PERA advantages.

+One of the most overlooked benefits of PERA is its estate tax exemption.
 PERA assets are exempt from the 6% estate tax.

 Example:

-₱10M non-PERA portfolio → heirs receive ₱9.4M
+- ₱10M non-PERA portfolio → heirs receive ₱9.4M

-₱10M PERA portfolio → heirs receive ₱10M
+- ₱10M PERA portfolio → heirs receive ₱10M

 ₱600,000 saved, equivalent to roughly 13 years of a 0.45% fee.